 Janine thinks of her jewellery as small scale wearable ‘sculptures’ – they are intimate objects, worn on the body, imbued with meaning by both the maker and the wearer.

-She uses a range of different materials including: metals (silver, gold, aluminium), organic materials such as silk, pearls, buffalo horn and lacquer as well as man-made products such as plastics.
+She uses a range of different materials including: metals (silver, gold, aluminium, mild steel), organic materials such as silk, pearls, buffalo horn and lacquer as well as some man-made products such as plastics.

-Janine changed careers about ten years ago when she trained as a jeweller in Hobart and has since completed further studies at the University of Tasmania and Alchimia Contemporary Jewellery School in Florence, Italy (2014).
+Janine changed careers about ten years ago when she trained as a jeweller in Hobart.
+She has since completed further studies at the University of Tasmania and Alchimia Contemporary Jewellery School in Florence, Italy (2014).
 In 2016 she undertook a residency at Muong Studio in North Vietnam and in 2019 participated in a five-day professional development workshop at Atelier Rudee in Bangkok where she learnt traditional inlay techniques with Korean Jeweller Sungho Cho.

 Janine is represented by Handmark Tasmania.
 She has held three solo exhibitions at Handmark's Hobart gallery since 2010 and has been part of group shows at Handmark Galleries, The Henry Jones Art Hotel, The Schoolhouse Gallery, Castlemaine Art Gallery (Australian Silver and Metalwork Award) and Toowoomba Regional Art Gallery (Contemporary Wearables), Radiant Pavilion (Melbourne), The Tasmanian Museum and Art Gallery, The Queen Victoria Museum and Art Gallery and Hadley's Orient Hotel.
 In 2019 her work is part of Profile '19 at the Australian Design Centre in Sydney.
 In 2020 she is one of 25 finalists for the Tasmanian Women's Art Prize.

 what a place to work- my Bruny Island studio and retreat

 a very portable studio- it can go anywhere!
 Deal island 2009, Maria Island 2018.